This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 Internal processes in an ideal gas with viscosity can therefore only produce entropy, as required by the second law of thermodynamics.

 The first law must also be formulated for the condensate classes $i$.
-To do this, one starts from Eq.
-(5.34) from:
+To this end, one starts from Eq.
+(5.34):

 \[ \begin{align} \Delta U_i = \Delta Q_i - \Delta W_i \end{align} \]

-The first point is discussed in Chap.
-11 described in more detail.
-All heat flows that act on phase $i$ per volume are combined into a source strength $q_i$.
-This is about the second point, i.e. the effect of mass flows on the temperature $T_i$ is to be examined.
+The first point is described in more detail in Chap.
+11. All heat fluxes that act on phase $i$ per volume are combined into a source strength $q_i$.
+Here, the second point is addressed, i.e. the effect of mass fluxes on the temperature $T_i$ is to be examined.
 Eq.
-(7.25) includes five types of mass fluxes, viz
+(7.25) comprises five types of mass fluxes, namely

 Only processes in which matter transitions into phase $i$ contribute to a change in temperature $T_i$.
-The class $i$ has the specific heat capacity $c_i$, the $m_j$ and $m_h$ are the masses passing into the phase $i$.
-Then applies to the heat content before or after a mass flow
+Let class $i$ have the specific heat capacity $c_i$, and let $m_j$ and $m_h$ be the masses passing into phase $i$.
+Then, for the heat content before and after a mass flux, one has

 \[ \begin{align} c_im_iT_i\left(t\right) + c_hm_hT + \sum_{j\not = i}^{}c_jm_jT_j &= c_iT_i\left(t + \Delta t\right)\left(m_h + m_i + \sum_{j\not = i}^{}m_j\right)\nonumber\\ \Leftrightarrow c_im_i\left[T_i\left(t + \Delta t\right) - T_i\left(t\right)\right] &= c_hm_hT + \sum_{j\not = i}^{}c_jm_jT_j - c_iT_i\left(t + \Delta t\right)\left(m_h + \sum_{j\not = i}^{}m_j\right)\nonumber\\ \Leftrightarrow\Delta T_i &= \frac{c_h}{c_im_i}m_h\left(T - \frac{c_i}{c_h}T_i\left(t + \Delta t\right)\right) + \frac{1}{c_im_i}\sum_{j\not = i}\left[c_jm_jT_j - c_im_jT_i\left(t + \Delta t\right)\right]\nonumber\\ \Leftrightarrow \frac{1}{\Delta V}\frac{dT_i}{dt} &= \frac{1}{m_i}\newtilde{q}_{hi}\left(\frac{c_h}{c_i}T - T_i\right) + \frac{1}{m_i}\sum_{j\not = i}^{}\newtilde{q}_{j, i}\left(\frac{c_j}{c_i}T_j - T_i\right)\nonumber\\ \Leftrightarrow\rho_ic_i\frac{dT_i}{dt} &= \newtilde{q}_{hi}\left(c_hT - c_iT_i\right) + \sum_{j}^{}\newtilde{q}_{j, i}\left(c_jT_j - c_iT_i\right). \end{align} \]

-It was assumed that all particles of class $i$ have the same temperature $T_i$, meaning that instantaneous mixing occurs.
+It was assumed that all particles of class $i$ have the same temperature $T_i$, i.e. that instantaneous mixing occurs.
 According to Eq.
-(7.25) and the considerations in section 11.2 apply
+(7.25) and the considerations in Sect.
+11.2, one has

 \[ \begin{align} \newtilde{q}_{hi} = \newtilde{q}_{v, i}' + \newtilde{q}_{v, i}''. \end{align} \]